intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Datasets/reporting/eng_period.md

-# reporting.period
+# Energy Periods (eng_period)
 ---

-The **period** dataset contains period-aligned tranforms of monitoring data received through the _devices/datasets_ POST API.
+This **eng_period** dataset contains period-aligned tranforms of monitoring data received through the _devices/datasets_ POST API.

 The dataset contains the following data:

 - **energy** - period-aligned energy data aggregates.

 - **monitoring** - raw monitoring data, the same data stored in the `analytics` OLAP repository, but replicated here in `reporting` for fast OLTP access.
+Rows in this data subset is aligned to the _instant_ period.